 This programming assignment requires you to implement an IR generator for the Xi programming language.
-As discussed in class, it is difficult to translate from high-level source directly into assembly code.
-A solution to this problem is to perform simpler translations through intermediate representations.
-Often, compilers make use of multiple IRs, but your compiler should only use one.
+As discussed in class, it is difficult to translate high-level source code directly into assembly code.
+A solution to this problem is to perform simpler translations using intermediate representations.
+Compilers often make use of multiple IRs, but your compiler should only use one.